rust-lang/rust-wiki-backup/Note-style-guide.md

 }
 ```

-multiple patterns in a single arm:
+If you have multiple patterns in a single arm, prefer

 ```
 match  foo {